 Chicken Stock Concentrate

-• Adjust racks to top and middle positions and preheat oven to 450 degrees.
-Wash and dry all produce. • Dice potatoes into ½-inch pieces.
-Toss on a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack, tossing halfway through, until lightly browned and tender, 20-25 minutes.
+• Adjust racks to top and middle positions and preheat oven to 425 degrees.
+Wash and dry all produce. • Peel and dice sweet potatoes into ½-inch pieces.
+(TIP: For speedier spud prep, skip the peeling.)
+Toss on one side of a baking sheet with a drizzle of oil, salt, and pepper.
+(For 4 servings, spread out across entire sheet.) • Roast on top rack for 5 minutes (you’ll add the Brussels sprouts then).

-• Divide pork, broccoli, and potatoes between plates.
+• Divide pork, Brussels sprouts, and sweet potatoes between plates.
 Drizzle pork with sauce and serve.